By: Jason R. Margulies

 2. Document Evidence

-This may be challenging right after experiencing something life changing, but this is a key element for your case.
-Photograph the scene of crime and take notes about the incidents that occurred before and after the sexual assault.
+This may be challenging right after a life-changing event, but it is a key element of your case.
+Photograph the scene of the crime, if possible, and take notes about the incidents that occurred before and after the sexual assault.
+If possible, seek medical attention soon after.
+The medical examiner will document any signs of physical harm.

 3. Contact an experienced lawyer